AVSystem/scala-commons/docs/REST.md

   by default translates it into JSON and creates a `200 OK` response with `application/json` content type.
 If response type is `Unit` (method result type is `Future[Unit]`) then empty body is created when serializing and body is ignored when deseriarlizing.
+* Each method may also throw a `HttpErrorException` (or return failed `Future`).
+It will be automatically translated into appropriate HTTP error response with given status code and plaintext message.

 For details on how exactly serialization works and how to customize it, see [serialization](#serialization).
 Note that if you don't want to use `Future`, this customization also allows you to use other wrappers for method result types.